 process shift.
 See also: Learn more about the SPC principles and tools

 Demystified (2011, McGraw-Hill) by Paul Keller,

 in his online SPC Concepts short course (only $39), or his

-Example SPC control chart with stepped regions to accomodate process shift.
+Example SPC control chart in SPC software with stepped regions to accomodate process shift.

 Learn more about the SPC principles and tools for process improvement in Statistical Process Control Demystified (2011, McGraw-Hill) by Paul Keller, in his online SPC Concepts short course (only $39), or his online SPC certification course ($350) or online Green Belt certification course ($499).